What is latency or lag?

 What causes internet latency?

-Simply put, it's a combination of the distance between you and the server, and the response time of the equipment (routing boxes, exchanges and data centres) along the way.
+Simply put, it's a combination of the distance between you and the server, and the response time of the equipment (routing boxes, exchanges, and data centers) along the way.
 This is why in many cases, changing where you live is the only way to really address it.

 Is latency an important consideration when choosing a broadband provider?